skip to main content

 SHORT TERM INDEPENDENT STUDY CONTRACT

-• Independent Study is a voluntary program in which students may be enrolled when it is necessary to be away from school for five to ten school days, maximum of 10 cumulative days per school year.
+• Independent Study is a voluntary program in which students may be enrolled when it is necessary to be away from school for five to ten school days.

-• Parents wishing to enroll their children in the EUSD Independent Study program shall do so through the EUSD Master Agreement for Short Term Independent Study.
-The Master Agreement must be signed by the student, parent/guardian, teacher and Principal PRIOR to the first day of enrollment as an EUSD Short Term Independent Study student.
+• Parents wishing to enroll their children in the EUSD Independent Study program shall do so through the Master Agreement for Short Term Independent Study.
+This Master Agreement (Contract) must be signed by the student, parent/guardian, teacher and Principal.

-• Parents must initiate the online contract (see link below) to request a Short Term Independent Study Contract NO LESS THAN FIVE (5) BUSINESS DAYS PRIOR to the initiation (first day) of the Agreement.
-Assignments will be provided on the school day prior to the entry date noted on the Master Agreement.
-All assignments must be returned to school no later than the school day following the exit date noted on the Master Agreement in order for the student to receive attendance credit.
-The agreement needs to be signed by the parent, teacher and administrator (through step 5) within 10 days of the commencement of the agreement.
-All Short Term Independent Study Contracts need to be completed prior to two weeks from the last day of school, and no new contracts will be started during the last two weeks of school.
-There are no contracts during the first 2 weeks of school or CAASPP testing in May.
+• Parents must notify the School Office Staff (Secretary or Clerk) to request a Short Term Independent Study Contract NO LESS THAN FIVE (5) BUSINESS DAYS PRIOR to the initiation (first day) of the contract.
+Assignments will be provided on the school day prior to the entry date noted on the contract.
+All assignments must be returned to school no later than the school day following the exit date noted on the contract in order for the student to receive attendance credit.
+All Short Term Independent Study Contracts need to be completed prior to two weeks from the last day of school, and no new contracts will be started during the last two weeks of school and there are no contracts during CAASPP testing in May.
+For 2024-2025, all contracts must be completed by May 16, 2025

-• Teachers will prepare specific assignments and expectations for student learning to be completed during the term of the Agreement.
+• Teachers will prepare specific assignments and expectations for student learning to be completed during the term of the Contract.
 These learning expectations will be directly aligned with classroom instruction, to the extent possible.
-If the Short Term Independent Study is lengthy, another option may be required instead of a Short Term Independent Study Contract, or alternate arrangements may be necessary for turning in, and assigning work with the classroom teacher (i.e. weekly pdf / Google Doc submission of assignments, etc).

-• Full attendance credit will be given when all assignments are completed at the level of teacher expectation and are submitted in accordance with the timeline specified in the Master Agreement.
+• Full attendance credit will be given if all assignments are completed at the level of teacher expectation and are submitted in accordance with the timeline specified in the Master Agreement.

 AWARDS & RECOGNITIONS